State Bar of Texas

 The State Bar of Texas (the Texas Bar) is an agency of the judiciary under the administrative control of the Texas Supreme Court.
 It is responsible for assisting the Texas Supreme Court in overseeing all attorneys licensed to practice law in Texas.
-With more than 100,000 active members, the State Bar of Texas is one of the largest state bars in the United States.
+With 95,437 active members, the State Bar of Texas is one of the largest state bars in the United States.
 Unlike the American Bar Association (ABA), the State Bar of Texas (SBOT) is a mandatory bar.
 The State Bar is headquartered in the Texas Law Center at 1414 Colorado Street in Austin.

 Membership

 The State Bar of Texas is composed of those persons licensed to practice law in Texas and is an "integrated" or "mandatory" bar.
 The State Bar Act, adopted by the Legislature in 1939, mandates that all attorneys licensed to practice law in Texas be members of the State Bar.
-As of 2018, membership in the Texas Bar stood at 103,342.
+As of 2023, membership in the Texas Bar stood at 113,771.

-Purpose

-The purposes of the State Bar of Texas, as documented in the State Bar Act legislation that created it, are: